Meaningful Multiplayer

 Some games even embrace this: in Kingdom Death Monster you have a rooster of Survivors and you can bring four of them on a hunt.
 But it doesn’t really matter who plays which one and you can easily play each session with a different group of friends, or even solo.

-One addition in Gloomhaven that tries to make things interesting is “Hidden Objectives” - each player gets one and tries to fulfil it during the scenario, but they’re not allowed to talk about it.
+One addition in Gloomhaven that tries to make things interesting are “Hidden Objectives” - each player gets one and tries to fulfil it during the scenario, but they’re not allowed to talk about it.
 This adds a great little bit of unpredictability to the game.
+But it also feels tacked on.

 Nemesis